YottaDB/YDBDoc/ProgGuide/commands.rst

 If
 -------------

 The IF command provides conditional execution of the remaining commands on the line.
 When IF has an argument, it updates $TEST with the truth value of its evaluated argument.
-YottaDB/GT.M executes the remainder of a line after an IF statement when $TEST is 1 (TRUE).
-When $TEST is 0 (FALSE), YottaDB/GT.M does not execute the rest of the line.
-When the IF argument evaluates to a literal FALSE (0), YottaDB/GT.M discards the command and its arguments at compile time, which means it does not perform any validity checking on the remainder of the line.
+YottaDB executes the remainder of a line after an IF statement when $TEST is 1 (TRUE).
+When $TEST is 0 (FALSE), YottaDB does not execute the rest of the line.
+When the IF argument evaluates to a literal FALSE (0), YottaDB discards the command and its arguments at compile time, which means it does not perform any validity checking on the remainder of the line.

 The format of the IF command is: